Xastir/Xastir/README.developers.md

-Xastir migrated to git and github instead of cvs and sourceforge, and therefore creating "development snapshots" isn't necessary, because every commit is essentially a development snapshot that can be checked out by referencing its SHA-1 has.
+Xastir migrated to git and github instead of cvs and sourceforge, and therefore creating "development snapshots" isn't necessary, because every commit is essentially a development snapshot that can be checked out by referencing its SHA-1 hash.
 However, if one wants to make it easy to grab a specific snapshot via a tar or zip file, one merely needs to create a tag and push it to github.
 It will then be available as a tar.gz or zip download without using git.